whelew/MineSweeper/README.md

 # **Mine Sweeper - Using HTML and JavaScript**

 Mine Sweeper, this website is a fully functional version of the original Mine Sweeper game from 1990.
-Using a mixture of JavaScript functions, HTML and CSS to create the game.
+I am using a mixture of JavaScript functions, HTML, and CSS to create the game.

-This website was used to demonstrate the power of JavaScript functions whilst also providing a fully function version of the game Mine Sweeper.
+This website was used to demonstrate the power of JavaScript functions whilst also providing a fully functional version of the game Mine Sweeper.

 ![Screenshot of Live Site](/assets/images/live-site.png)